USS Onondaga (1863)

-USS Onondaga was an ironclad river monitor built for the Union Navy during the American Civil War.
+USS Onondaga was an ironclad monitor built for the Union Navy during the American Civil War.
 Commissioned in 1864, the ship spent her entire active career with the James River Flotilla covering the water approaches to the Confederate States capital of Richmond, Virginia, although her only notable engagement was the Battle of Trent's Reach.
 After the war, she was purchased by France where she served as a coastal defense ship in the French Navy (Marine Nationale).

 Onondaga saw little active service with the French, spending most of the next four decades in reserve, although she was mobilized during the Franco-Prussian War of 1870–1871.
 The monitor became a guard ship in 1898, but she was stricken from the naval register and sold for scrap in 1904; the ship was demolished in 1905.